 Jameson: Well, put him on the payroll and then fire him.

-Used in the second movie where Peter is fired twice and the film still ends with him employed.
+Used in Spider-Man 2 where Peter is fired twice and the film still ends with him employed.
 In one scene, he is fired and then re-hired within the space of three seconds.

 In the video game adaptation of that movie, your first interaction with Jameson ends up with you "fired".
 After he leaves the office (to get more pictures for the Bugle), Spidey muses that that was "The fifth time J.J.'s fired me this week."
 And if J.J.'s office is open, you can "talk" to him; one of the randomly-generated responses is "you're fired."
 It's possible to get this result several times in a row.

 Really, JJJ could easily be the poster boy for this trope.

 Scrooge: You're fired!
 And be back here at work all the more early tomorrow to make up for the time you lost by getting fired today!